rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

  Arguments are then validated using the `validate/2` callback

-##### Command aliases
+##### Command Aliases

-  You can define aliases for commands using an aliases file.
-The file name can be specified using `RABBITMQCTL_ALIASES` environment variable or `--aliases-file` argument.
+ It is possible to define aliases for commands using an aliases file.
+The file name can be specified using `RABBITMQ_CLI_ALIASES_FILE` environment variable or the `--aliases-file` command lineargument.

  Aliases can be specified using `alias = command [options]` format.
  For example:

 ```
 lq = list_queues